-If you need a medallion signature guarantee, Bank of America may work for you.
-Bank of America hasn’t always participated in the Securities Transfer Agents Medallion Program (STAMP), but it now offers the service to account holders with no fee.
+Short Answer — Bank of America offers medallion signatures to account holders with no fee.
 However, medallion stamps are only available for some document types, and with restrictions.
 You will need to prove your identity and provide any supporting documents requested by Bank of America in order to get a medallion signature guarantee.
-For more information on medallion signature guarantees at Bank of America, see below.

 A medallion signature guarantee certifies the identity of an individual who is executing documents.
 It also provides extra protection against liability for agents who facilitate transactions.